The multiple benefits of video surveillance in manufacturing

 Ensuring employee safety

 While every effort can be taken to minimize the likelihood of accidents in the workplace, they are an unfortunate fact of working life in all organizations.
 Given the nature of the environment, such incidents can be particularly serious in industrial sites, manufacturing facilities and factories.
-Work-related injuries and illness also carry a huge cost: research has found that in the EU alone they cost businesses 476 billion euros a year.
+Work-related injuries and illness also carry a huge cost.

 Video surveillance can help to reduce the cost of accidents, where video from surveillance cameras can be used in post-incident investigation and identify whether responsibility lies with the employer, or the employee.
 Wherever ultimate responsibility may lie, the video can allow the organization to take action to ensure that it doesn’t occur again, through more visible signage, protective barriers or new machinery.

 However, it is both the employer’s and employee’s interests to prevent accidents and incidents happening in the first place, and this is where an unseen benefit of video surveillance comes into play.
 Similar to overt video surveillance being a deterrent to thieves, cameras visible in manufacturing facilities can ensure that employees adhere to all appropriate health and safety guidance.
 Indeed, experiments for decades have shown that humans unknowingly behave better when they think they’re being watched, even if this perception is only prompted by a pair of eyes on a poster!
 So, it’s logical that where workers know that video surveillance is in operation, they will adhere to rules and regulations in relation to safe working practices.